arulbose/rosx/README.md

       Time sensitive memory allocation using fixed memory blocks.
       Application can dynamically request  and free memory block from 1 byte to 4096 bytes.
 ##### 9. Mempool
-      Used by kernel services to dynamically create kernel services structures to meet real time constraints(not avialble for applications)
+      Used by kernel services to dynamically create kernel services structures to meet real time constraints(not available for applications)
 ##### 10. Message queues
       Used for passing messages between threads
       Supports fixed size messages.
 Message sizes are 1, 2, 4, 8, and 16 32-bit words